 4. Provide Quality Service

 Nothing beats good quality service.
 To maintain long term relationship with your clients, you have to provide them the best quality output.
 Once you do your job excellently, it’s either they will hire you for a long-term commitment with them, increase your raise, or will have you recommended.
 These will increase your value as a freelancer and later on your freelancing brand will be recognized.
 Thus, more clients are coming in.
+If you have more task to do, you can delegate some to Airtasker they are also providing high-quality service.

 5. Apply to different online platforms